Serendipity618/LogosKG/README.md

 - `LogosKG_large.py` is provided for completeness but is not needed to reproduce the results in `main.py`.

 ## License
+Restrictive Non-Commercial Academic Review License Copyright © 2025.
+All rights reserved.

-This repository is intended solely for anonymous academic review.
-Please refer to the accompanying paper for more information.
+This code is provided solely for anonymous peer review of the accompanying paper submission.
+Prohibited: Commercial use, distribution, sharing, modification, and retention after review.